SURFscz/SRAMsync/README.md

 The rational numbers (ℚ) are limited to positive numbers.
 One cannot specify -1H for example.
-When using the time format (HH:MM:SS), only the 24h notation is suppored, not AM/PM.
-Always use twi digits for: \<hours\>, \<minutes\> and
+When using the time format (HH:MM:SS), only the 24h notation is supported, not AM/PM.
+Always use two digits for: \<hours\>, \<minutes\> and
 \<seconds\>.
 If no unit is used (d, m, H, M, or s), d (days) is assumed.

 In case you want to ignore a defined group in the configuration file, you could use the `ignore` attribute.
-When `sync-with-sram` encounters this attribute, it will completely ignores its existence and continues as though the group was never defined.
+When `sync-with-sram` encounters this attribute, it will completely ignore its existence and continues as though the group was never defined.

 #### event_handler

 The `event_handler:` key takes an array of two keys: `name:` and `config:`.
-The `name:` key specifies the class name of which an instance must be created at run time, while the `config:` key, which is optional, specifies a YAMLg configuration that needs to be passed on to the instantiated class.
+The `name:` key specifies the class name of which an instance must be created at run time, while the `config:` key, which is optional, specifies a YAML configuration that needs to be passed on to the instantiated class.
 The main loop is unconcerned with this configuration and ignores its structure.
 The instantiated class however could check for its validity.
 The specification for